The Big Question

 3. It’s getting harder to effectively communicate with leads via email because email filters send most marketing emails to the promotional folder and spam folder (yes, even if you use plain text and communicate in a “non salesy” fashion).

-Next, should we worry about getting banned from Google?
+Next, should you worry about getting banned from Google?

-I say no because all we have to do is carefully read Google’s terms and stay compliant.
+I say no because all you have to do is carefully read Google’s terms and stay compliant with their policies (it’s easier than it sounds).
 Other than that, chances of getting banned by Google are very slim.

 Last but not least, is Google gonna disappear anytime soon?

 I don’t think Google is going anywhere anytime soon.
-Google is constantly keeping up with new trends, evolving technologically, and growing as a company.
-They’re already well set up for the long haul and, most importantly, they’re not afraid of change.
+Google is constantly keeping up with new trends, evolving technologically, staying profitable, and growing as a company (which is a formula for long-term success).

 Article by Vlad Strizheus, owner of 605 Marketing LLC.